 Therran Hines has been both a volunteer and an employee at the Mental Health Foundation of WM.
 He started with the MHFWM in 2006.
 An alumni of MSU, Therran's college studies were in finance.
 His most recent employment, prior to being with the Foundation was in building maintenance (volunteer) with the Food Bank of East Michigan.
 On the side, he has been diagnosed with schizoaffective disorder and has had great success with his recovery.

-Catherine (Cat) started at the MHF as an AmeriCorps member in 2011.
-She has recently been hired at the Foundation as our Student Engagement Specialist, orchestrating be nice. leadership groups across the state.
+Catherine (Cat) started at the MHF as an AmeriCorps member in 2011 and works as the Student Engagement Specialist, orchestrating be nice. leadership groups across the state.

 Cat graduated from Michigan State University with a BS in Interdisciplinary Studies - Health Studies and is currently pursuing her Masters Degree in Social Work.